-PFC: (Perfluorinated and Polyfluorinated Chemicals): Group of man-made chemicals resistant to stains, oils and water.
-It also finds PFAS: (Per- and Polyfluoroalkyl Substances) in the industry and among regulating bodies.
+PFAS: (Per- and Polyfluoroalkyl Substances) Large group of synthetic chemicals resistant to stains, oils and water.
+Earlier also described as PFC: (Perfluorinated and Polyfluorinated Chemicals); This term might still be found in the industry.

 ECCO continues to actively investigate alternatives free of fluorinated carbons to ensure high performance of WR (water repellent) materials and products with less environmental impact.
 A phase-out requires a strong cross-functional collaboration in the supply chain from chemical and material suppliers to experts in ECCO who plan, produce and test our products.
+NEW: Criteria for full PFAS restriction.
+See pages 29 and 35 for important updates regarding this class of chemicals.